zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 Recipe entered already exists in the system.
     * 2a1.
-BTBB informs Home Chef that recipe already exist.
+BTBB informs Home Chef that recipe already exists.

       Use Case ends.